gap-system/gap-logo/README.md

 what GAP is about.
 I also find the resulting look aesthetically pleasing, with the gentle slope introduced by the increasing length of the words "Groups", "Algorithms", and "Programming".

+As font I chose the [Ubuntu Font](https://design.ubuntu.com/font/).
+It is under a [liberal license](https://ubuntu.com/legal/font-licence) that is compatible with the open source spirit of the GAP project.
+Its design blurb states that it aims to "convey a precise, reliable and free attitude", which of course fits well with GAP, and I happen to think it indeed achieves these aims (but of course this is highly subjective).

+But I wanted a no-frills sans-serif font with clean curves; I found the Ubuntu font to be highly geometrical and it "fits" with the diagram part quite well.

+I also experimented with using the mono spaced variant, "Ubuntu Mono", but in the end found the look of the base font superior for our purposes.

+## License

+To be determined.